-Aboriginal and Torres Strait Islander families with children and young people under the age of 18 years (including unborns)3 requiring assistance across the service continuum; universal, secondary and/or intensive and specialist assistance.
+• Aboriginal and Torres Strait Islander families with children and young people under the age of 18 years requiring assistance across the service continuum; universal, secondary and/or intensive and specialist assistance.
 The client group includes families who are subject to ongoing intervention by the department.

-6.5.1 Requirements - Vulnerable and/or at risk Aboriginal and Torres Strait Islander families
+6.5.1 Requirements - vulnerable and/or at risk Aboriginal and Torres Strait Islander families